Knowledge base

 mv cle.pem mailman/mv PCP-XXXX.sh mailman/

-Move to file:
+Navigate to the file:

 cd mailman/